sh107/transmart-xnat-connector/README.md

 * xnat_subjectid denotes the id of the corresponding subject in XNAT.
 Each row of IDs refer to the same subject, in this example above, the subject IDs are the same for tranSMART and XNAT.
 If they differ, enter the id names appropriately.

-* xnat_project is the id of the project in XNAT which contains the subjects
+* xnat_project is the id of the project in XNAT which contains the subjects.

-* id is self-defined unique number to identify the subject within the table
+* id is self-defined unique number to identify the subject within the table.

-Start the tranSMART, the plugin will be loaded automatically
+Start the tranSMART, the plugin will be loaded automatically.

 # Contributing